SDMourtas/WASD-PFN/README.md

 *	The optimal input-layers number of the PFN.
 *	The optimal hidden-layer neurons weights of the PFN.
 *	Forcast of the future prices.
-* The time consumptions of the WASD based PFN.
+* The time consumption of the WASD based PFN.
 *	The graphic illustration of the testing and forecasting prices performance.

 # Environment